cloudmesh-book/book-latex-2018/section/os/ubuntu-usb-osx.md

 As this is an application from unidentified developers (not registered in the apple store), you need to enable it after downloading.
 To do so, you can
-enable the ‘App
+enable the *App
-Store and identified developers' in the ‘Security & Privacy' pane in the System Preferences.
-IN case you get a warning about running the application, click ‘Open Anyway' in the same pane.
+Store and identified developers* in the *Security and Privacy* pane in the System Preferences.
+IN case you get a warning about running the application, click *Open Anyway* in the same pane.

 ![](images/49647529d8a4f32b.png)